ibexa/documentation-developer/docs/tutorials/platform_beginner/6_enabling_account_registration.md

 ## Set permissions for Go Bike Members

-From the Admin Panel in the _Roles_ screen, create a new Role named *Bikers*.
+From the Admin in the _Roles_ screen, create a new Role named *Bikers*.

 Now, you will set the Policies for the _Bikers_ Role.